-Causes Symptoms Immediate Treatment Caused by one or more of the following: insufficient food due to delayed or missed meal more exercise or activity than usual without a corresponding increase in food; and/or too much insulin cold, clammy or sweaty skin pallor (paleness) shakiness, tremor, lack of coordination (e.g. deterioration in writing or printing skills) irritability, hostility, poor behaviour, tearfulness a staggering gait confusion loss of consciousness and possible seizure if not treated early The child may also complain of: nervousness excessive hunger headache blurred vision and dizziness abdominal pain and nausea It is imperative at the first sign of hypoglycemia you give sugar immediately.
-If the parents have not provided you with more specific instructions which can be readily complied with, give: • 6 oz./175 ml of fruit juice OR regular pop; or • 2-3 teaspoons/10 ml or 3-4 packets of sugar; or • 4 Dex 4 glucose tablets; or • 2-3 teaspoons/10 ml honey
+Causes Symptoms Immediate Treatment Causes Caused by one or more of the following: insufficient food due to delayed or missed meal more exercise or activity than usual without a corresponding increase in food; and/or too much insulin cold, clammy or sweaty skin pallor (paleness) shakiness, tremor, lack of coordination (e.g. deterioration in writing or printing skills) irritability, hostility, poor behaviour, tearfulness a staggering gait confusion loss of consciousness and possible seizure if not treated early The child may also complain of: Immediate Treatment It is imperative at the first sign of hypoglycemia you give sugar immediately.
+If the parents have not provided you with more specific instructions which can be readily complied with, give: • 6 oz./175 ml of fruit juice or regular pop; OR • 2-3 teaspoons/10 ml or 3-4 packets of nervousnessexcessive hunger sugar; OR • 4 Dex 4 glucose • headache tablets; OR blurred vision and dizzinessabdominal pain and nausea 2-3 teaspoons/10 ml honey